rust-lang/reference/src/expressions/operator-expr.md

 ## Borrow operators

 The `&` (shared borrow) and `&mut` (mutable borrow) operators are unary prefix operators.
-When applied to an lvalue produce a reference (pointer) to the location that the value refers to.
-The lvalue is also placed into a borrowed state for the duration of the reference.
-For a shared borrow (`&`), this implies that the lvalue may not be mutated, but it may be read or shared again.
-For a mutable borrow (`&mut`), the lvalue may not be accessed in any way until the borrow expires. `&mut` evaluates its operand in a mutable lvalue context.
-If the `&` or `&mut` operators are applied to an rvalue, a temporary value is created; the lifetime of this temporary value is defined by [syntactic rules](expressions.html#temporary-lifetimes).
+When applied to a [place expression], this expressions produces a reference (pointer) to the location that the value refers to.
+The place is also placed into a borrowed state for the duration of the reference.
+For a shared borrow (`&`), this implies that the place may not be mutated, but it may be read or shared again.
+For a mutable borrow (`&mut`), the place may not be accessed in any way until the borrow expires. `&mut` evaluates its operand in a mutable place expression context.
+If the `&` or `&mut` operators are applied to a [value expression], then a temporary value is created; the lifetime of this temporary value is defined by [syntactic rules].

 These operators cannot be overloaded.

 ```rust
 {